Commentary on Matthew 25: How to Be Wise Virgins in Receiving the Lord

 The Lord Jesus said, “And you shall hear of wars and rumors of wars: see that you be not troubled: for all these things must come to pass, but the end is not yet.
 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows” (Matthew 24:6–8).
 Catastrophes are now occurring in ever-greater numbers all over the world: The Wuhan coronavirus, locusts in Africa, the wildfires in Australia, and other disasters have emerged one after another.
 The four blood moons have also appeared.
 The prophecies of the Lord’s coming have been basically fulfilled; the Lord must already have returned.
 A matter occupying the minds of many believers in the Lord is this: How can we become wise virgins in receiving the Lord’s return?
 The Lord Jesus once said, “Then shall the kingdom of heaven be likened to ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps” (Matthew 25:1–4).
 We can see from the scriptures, that the wise virgins prepared lamp oil and reverently awaited the coming of the Lord.
 Ultimately, they were able to welcome Him, and to attend the feast in the kingdom of heaven.
 So, many brothers and sisters believe that as long as they consistently read the scriptures, attend gatherings, diligently undertake the Lord’s work, and await reverently, this means they have prepared the oil and are wise virgins, and that they will be raised up into the kingdom of heaven when the Lord comes.
 Yet, this has been our practice for many years, and now all manner of catastrophes have come, but we have yet to receive the Lord.
 This leaves us with no option but to reflect, and to ask ourselves: Is diligently carrying out the Lord’s work in this way truly being a wise virgin?
 Will we be able to receive the Lord and be raised up before the tribulation?

-Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Does This Make a Wise Virgin?
+Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Can This Enable Us to Welcome the Lord?

 Let’s think back to the scribes, chief priests and Pharisees.
 They were all well-read in the scriptures, and their families had served God for generations.
 They strictly obeyed the law, abided by the commandments, worked diligently, and even travelled all over the world to spread the gospel of God.
 It may be said that they did quite a lot of work, endured no little suffering, and reverently awaited the arrival of the Messiah.
-According to our notions and imaginings, they should have been the wise virgins who prepared oil; they should have been qualified more than anyone to receive the Lord and to gain His salvation and grace.
+According to our notions and imaginings, they should have been qualified more than anyone to receive the Lord and to gain His salvation and grace.
 But what are the facts?
 When the Lord Jesus became flesh and came to do work, not only did these people fail to recognize the Lord Jesus, but they even believed, on the basis of their notions and imaginings, that “anyone who is not called ‘Messiah’ is not God.”
 They could clearly hear that the Lord’s words had authority and power, and yet on the basis of their notions and imaginings, they condemned the Lord Jesus’ work and words as departing from the scriptures.
 They used this as justification to deny that the Lord was God Himself, and they also seized upon this to judge and blaspheme the Lord Jesus.
 They had not a shred of reverence for God in their hearts; they did not understand, nor did they seek or investigate this.
 They even worked with the Roman government to nail the Lord Jesus upon the cross, and ultimately they were punished by God.
-So, can it be said that the Pharisees were wise virgins?
-They concerned themselves only with laboring and carrying out work, with upholding the laws of the Old Testament, but they had not the slightest knowledge of God; they were incapable of hearing the voice of God.
-They could be called the most foolish of virgins.
-Then, what truly makes a wise virgin?
-Read on to find out more.
+So, it can be seen that if one concerns himself only with laboring and carrying out work, but has not the slightest knowledge of God, he is incapable of hearing the voice of God and welcoming the Lord.

 The Lord Jesus once said, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).
 “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 From the scriptures, we can see that wise virgins are able to receive the bridegroom principally because they attach great importance to listening to the voice of God.
 When they hear someone shouting that the bridegroom has come, the wise virgins take the initiative to go out to receive him, and they seek and investigate.
 Ultimately, they hear the voice of God in God’s words, and so they receive the Lord.
 It is just as when, as is recorded in the scriptures, the woman of Samaria heard the Lord Jesus say, “For you have had five husbands; and he whom you now have is not your husband: in that said you truly” (John 4:18).
 She then realized that only God could know and speak of the things hidden in her heart.
 Amazed, she shouted to other people, “Come, see a man, which told me all things that ever I did: is not this the Christ?”
 (John 4:29).
 She recognized from His words that the Lord Jesus was the Messiah whose coming had been foretold.
 And then there was Peter—over the course of his time with the Lord, he saw that the words spoken and the work done by the Lord Jesus were not things that a normal man is capable of saying and doing.
 From the Lord’s words and work, he recognized that the Lord Jesus was Christ, the Son of God.
 There were also Nathanael, John, Andrew, and others who all heard the voice of God in the words of the Lord Jesus.
 They realized with certainty that the Lord Jesus was God Himself, and they abandoned everything to follow Him.
 Only these people are the wise virgins.

-The facts above make it evident that not all people who read the scriptures, attend gatherings, diligently undertake the Lord’s work, and reverently await are wise virgins.
-Above all else, wise virgins are those who heed the voice of God, and when they hear others spreading God’s gospel, they are able to lay down their own notions and imaginings and, investigate God’s work with humble, seeking hearts.
+The facts above make it evident that wise virgins are those who heed the voice of God.
+When they hear others spreading God’s gospel, they are able to lay down their own notions and imaginings and investigate God’s work with humble, seeking hearts.
 Ultimately, they gain the enlightenment of God, recognize God’s voice, and receive the Lord.
 As for those who do not pay attention to listening to God’s voice, who do not seek even after hearing the truth being expressed, who lack discernment, who only stubbornly cling to the literal words of the scriptures, and who believe that by laboring, by expending themselves and making offerings, they will be able to greet the appearance of God—they are all foolish virgins, and ultimately they will lose the salvation and grace of God.